european-modelling-hubs/RespiCompass/round1_2425_influenza.md

 *Teams should use data from the last three influenza seasons (2017-2018, 2018-2019, and 2023-2024 excluding pandemic years) to estimate an average transmission potential (e.g., $R_t$) and assume it to be equal or 10% higher depending on the scenario.
 Transmission potential includes all factors that may impact transmission rate, except for vaccination coverage, which is captured by the other scenario axis.

+**Note**: The scenario definitions for Influenza have been updated from the initial formulation.
+Originally, they included a lower and higher burden season, but now they reflect a typical and higher burden season.

 ### Targets
 We are currently asking for ILI+ weekly incidence between August 5, 2024 and June 1, 2025 in European countries by age groups (0-4, 5-14, 15-64, 65+, total) and vaccination status (yes, no, total).
 Note: here “vaccinated” indicates individuals that received a vaccination during the 2024/2025 season.